harryg15/Lap1_Community_Page_Project/README.md

 ### Wins

 - Fully responsive website working on desktop
-- Working emoji selection on blog posts
+- Can select emojis avaliable on posts
 - Integrating the Giphy API
 - Testing at ?% coverage
 - Sleek style to our posts